Generic Name: aripiprazole (AR-i-PIP-ra-zole)

 - Diabetes patients - Abilify may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Abilify may cause weight gain in some patients.
 You may need regular weight checks while taking Abilify.

-- Lab tests, including fasting blood sugar levels and complete blood cell counts, may be performed while you use Abilify.
+- Lab tests may be performed while you use Abilify.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.